TacoVox/AutoTux/stm32/readme.md

   - Have separators for different sections of the file
   - Use javadoc style short descriptions of variables and functions.
 If you have more than one line, write a short description on the first line tagged with @breif.
 Then have an ampty line and after that the more detailed description.
   - Don't put comments above prototypes for static functions.
   - Avoid inline comments on variables but if you are going to use them, use the format "//!< comment".
+This only applies to variables and macros outside functions that are relevant to Doxygen.

 ## How to build and flash
 - Compiler: gcc-arm-eabi-none should be available in your favourite packet manager